 MOVE aims to bridge the on-campus and off-campus AAPI community and develop the next generation of AAPI community organizers.
 MOVE facilitates the political consciousness and critical thinking of student fellows through social justice-based experiential learning by placing UC Berkeley students at local community organizations.

 Inspired by the UC Berkeley Public Service Center and Seeding Change’s National Fellowship Program for Asian American Organizing and Civic Engagement, REACH! (the Asian/Pacific Islander Recruitment/Retention Center at University of California, Berkeley) launched MOVE: AAPI Community Organizing Fellowship in Spring 2017.
 We were a small team dedicated to bridging the gap between the university and the larger community.
-Currently, in our fourth year, MOVE: AAPI Community Organizing Fellowship has grown to work with 25 student fellows and 8 different host organizations in the Bay Area.
+Currently, in our fifth year, MOVE: AAPI Community Organizing Fellowship has grown to work with 33 student fellows and 12 different host organizations in the Bay Area.

--To foster relationships between fellows, REACH!, the Asian Pacific American Student Development Office, Asian American Asian Diaspora Studies, host organizations, and the community to build current and future organizing efforts and projects.
+- To foster relationships between fellows, REACH!, the Asian Pacific American Student Development (APASD) Office, Asian American Asian Diaspora Studies (AAADS), host organizations, and the community to build current and future organizing efforts and projects

--To root the political growth and education of AAPI student organizers in historical API organizing and social justice work.
+- To root the political growth and education of AAPI student organizers in hxstorical API organizing and social justice work

 Our Core Values

 - Student Led, Student Run